-Sarah Gorman: Sarah has worked in the voluntary and community sector for 30 years, initially developing supported housing projects for people experiencing homelessness, and more recently developing Edberts House, a community charity in Gateshead.
-In 2015 Sarah and the team created a pilot programme – the Community Linking Project – with a local GP surgery to support patients around non-clinical issues, and this has now been expanded across 13 practices.
+Sarah Gorman: Sarah has worked in the voluntary and community sector for 30 years, initially developing supported housing projects for people experiencing homelessness, and since 2010 developing Edberts House, a community charity in Gateshead.
+In 2015 Sarah and the Edberts team created a pilot programme – the Community Linking Project – with a local GP surgery to support patients around non-clinical issues.
+This has now been expanded across 27 Gateshead practices, with additional consultancy in a further 14.

-The programme has made a real impact on patients and surgeries in Gateshead, and Sarah is delighted that this approach is now being expanded across the country.
+The programme has made a real impact on patients and surgeries in Gateshead, and is changing the way that the local system supports communities with multiple and complex needs.
+Sarah is delighted that this approach is now being expanded across the country.
 As a regional learning coordinator, Sarah is excited to be able to share some of their learning with others.

 Jackie Jamieson: For much of her career Jackie has been involved in economic regeneration, external funding and programme management in the public sector.
-But for the last six years she has worked in the voluntary and community sector (VCSE), where she has developed services, managed projects and community provision aimed at improving health and wellbeing, as well as tackling some of the inequalities faced by communities.
+Since 2013 she has worked in the voluntary and community sector (VCSE), where she has developed services, managed projects and community provision aimed at improving health and wellbeing, as well as tackling some of the inequalities faced by communities.

-Jackie has worked at Edberts House in Gateshead for nearly a year, leading on the expansion and development of their Community Linking Project, and she continues to be passionate about the positive impact social prescribing has on the patients which the team supports.
+Jackie has been with t Edberts House in Gateshead since 2018 , leading on the expansion and development of their Community Linking Project, most recently supporting primary care networks (PCNs) to embed social prescribing and supporting link workers.
+She continues to be passionate about the positive impact social prescribing has on the patients the team supports.

 Malcolm Bray: Malcolm has worked in the local government, NHS, academic and private sectors, where he has led and managed strategic partnerships to improve health and wellbeing and reduce health inequalities.
 The development of effective health and wellbeing partnerships and building the capacity and capability of health and wellbeing systems have played an important part in his work.